For the latest on the Speedcross family, check out our Salomon Speedcross 6 review.

 Salomon Speedcross Pro Outsole

-Because the most distinctive feature of this shoe is the big, 1/4-inch (6mm) chevron lugs that cover the entirety of the outsole, I begin here.
+Because the most distinctive feature of this trail running shoe is the big, 1/4-inch (6mm) chevron lugs that cover the entirety of the outsole, I begin here.
 These lugs and the rest of the outsole appear to be made from a single piece of soft rubber, which Salomon calls Premium Wet Traction Contagrip.
 Contagrip is a material technology that Salomon pioneered back in 1994 and has continued to refine throughout the years.
 Its main purpose is to provide grip and durability in difficult conditions on all kinds of terrain.

 When I first got this shoe, I was definitely concerned that the softer Premium Wet Traction material would quickly wear down and make this shoe unwearable after a relatively short amount of time.
 To my pleasant surprise, after a few months of heavy use, I can’t see or feel any wear on the outsole.
 However, I did not use these shoes on pavement at all.
 I have a feeling that the soft rubber lugs would wear down quickly if these shoes were taken on a road at any point in its life.